mmilholland12/SQL/README.md

-Meant to demonstrate knowledge of SQL sqntax and logic
+Meant to demonstrate knowledge of SQL syntax and logic